RohanAdwankar/oxdraw/README.md

 - Add PNG/PDF export by mirroring the mermaid-cli raster flow.
 - Expand test coverage to every positive/negative fixture included with mermaid-cli.
-- Implement Markdown-aware rendering and artefact management.
-- Begin the React-based editor that can read/write oxdraw-enhanced Mermaid documents.